supernuts/hak5/omg/payloads/remote-powershell-execution/README.md

-# Remote PowerShell Execution
+# Remote Execution of PowerShell Scripts

-Execute a PowerShell script being hosted on your http(s) server.
+Execute a PowerShell script from your HTTP(S) server.
-Ensure you have proper authorization to use this payload and adhere to laws and ethical guidelines.
+Ensure proper authorization and adherence to legal and ethical guidelines.

 ## Disclaimer

-**This payload is for educational and informational purposes only.
-Unauthorized and malicious use is strictly prohibited.**
+**This payload is for educational purposes only.
+Unauthorized and malicious use is prohibited.**

 ## Usage

-This payload is created for educational purposes.
+Run "python3 server.py" on your server to listen on port 9001 (port as needed).

-•	Modify the `<ip>` and `<port>` placeholders in the script with your listening server.
+This will serve up PowerShell scripts from the same folder as server.py.